Jose Siri Player Props: Rays vs. Twins

 Jose Siri At The Plate

-- In 47.1% of his games this year, Siri has picked up at least one RBI.
-In seven of those games (20.6%) he recorded more than one RBI.
+- In 48.6% of his games this season, Siri has had at least one RBI.
+He's picked up more than one in 20.0%.

-- He has scored in 52.9% of his games this year, with more than one run scored in 11.8%.
+- He has scored in 19 games this season (54.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.